Semigroup

+Algebraic overview

 Semigroups may be considered a special case of magmas, where the operation is associative, or as a generalization of groups, without requiring the existence of an identity element or inverses.
 (Note: The closure axiom is implied by the definition of a binary operation on a set.
 Some authors thus omit it and specify three axioms for a group and only one axiom (associativity) for a semigroup.)
 As in the case of groups or magmas, the semigroup operation need not be commutative, so $x\cdot y$ is not necessarily equal to $y\cdot x$; a well-known example of an operation that is associative but non-commutative is matrix multiplication.
 If the semigroup operation is commutative, then the semigroup is called a commutative semigroup or (less often than in the analogous case of groups) it may be called an abelian semigroup.

 A monoid is an algebraic structure intermediate between semigroups and groups, and is a semigroup having an identity element, thus obeying all but one of the axioms of a group: existence of inverses is not required of a monoid.
 A natural example is strings with concatenation as the binary operation, and the empty string as the identity element.
 Restricting to non-empty strings gives an example of a semigroup that is not a monoid.
 Positive integers with addition form a commutative semigroup that is not a monoid, whereas the non-negative integers do form a monoid.
 A semigroup without an identity element can be easily turned into a monoid by just adding an identity element.
 Consequently, monoids are studied in the theory of semigroups rather than in group theory.
 Semigroups should not be confused with quasigroups, which are generalization of groups in a different direction; the operation in a quasigroup need not be associative but quasigroups preserve from groups the notion of division.
 Division in semigroups (or in monoids) is not possible in general.